 The model has been estimated using annual data for the period 1991-92 to 2012-13.
 In some cases, as the final NAS data for 2012-13 such as sectoral investments were not available at the time of estimations, the estimation is limited to 2011-12.
-The data definitions and the sources are presented in appendix-A. In terms of estimation procedures, simple OLS method has been used.

-As the 2008 crisis has created instability in most of the parameters, to adjust its impact a dummy variable has been introduced.
+The data definitions and the sources are presented in appendix-A. In terms of estimation procedures, largely simple OLS method has been used and in some cases, when the dependent variable was found to be non-stationary, ARDL models have been used.
+As the 2008 crisis has created instability in the most of the parameters, to adjust its impact a dummy variable has been introduced.
 Structural dummies are introduced in order to capture the structural breaks in the dependent variables.
-Structural breaks were estimated using Bai-Perron test.
 To correct for autocorrelation, autoregressive (AR1) terms are introduced.
 However, in the estimated equations, there are some outliers in the errors, which could be for various unexplainable reasons and may not be explained by the theoretical variables.
 In order to minimise such errors and derive the robust parameters that can explain the underlying macroeconomic behaviour, outlier dummies are introduced.
-Such adjustments in outliers are largely similar to the Error Correction Mechanism models that help in deriving underlying long term behaviour after correcting for errors.
+Such adjustments in outliers are largely similar to the Error Correction Mechanism models that help in deriving underlying behaviour after correcting for errors.
 The estimated equations are solved together by using Gauss-Seidel algorithm for the latest period, i.e., for 2009-2012.
 Depending on the extent of errors in the in-sample period, the model can be used for out of sample simulations.
+In the next section, estimated regression results are discussed.